Liberty dollar (private currency): Conviction

 According to the Associated Press, "Federal prosecutors successfully argued that von NotHaus was, in fact, trying to pass off the silver coins as U.S. currency.
 Coming in denominations of 5, 10, 20, and 50, the Liberty Dollars also featured a dollar sign, the word "dollar" and the motto "Trust in God," similar to the "In God We Trust" that appears on U.S. coins".
-The conviction was appealed.

 Post-conviction

-Since his trial, The New York Times has said that his followers pretentiously describe von NotHaus as "the Rosa Parks of the constitutional currency movement."
+Since his trial, The New York Times has said that his followers describe von NotHaus as "the Rosa Parks of the constitutional currency movement."

 He appealed his conviction, but his appeal was denied on November 10, 2014.

-On November 11, 2014, Judge Voorhees denied von NotHaus' Motion for Acquittal.
+On November 11, 2014, Judge Voorhees denied von NotHaus's Motion for Acquittal.
 On December 2, 2014, despite prosecutor demands that he serve as much as 23 years in Federal prison, he was sentenced to 6 months house arrest, with 3 years probation.
-As part of his reasoning for delivering a greatly reduced sentence from what Federal Prosecutors demanded, Judge Richard L. Voorhees considered von NotHaus' appeal, which stated:
+As part of his reasoning for delivering a greatly reduced sentence from what Federal Prosecutors demanded, Judge Richard L. Voorhees considered von NotHaus's appeal, which stated: